Many of Melbourne’s favourite foodie spots are also the hardest to find. But they're always worth the journey.

 Ho Jiak: Junda's Playground

 Venture down the secret side street of Rainbow Alley and discover Ho Jiak: Junda’s Playground.
 Then get ready for a menu of Malaysian dishes with a modern twist.
-Order stand-outs like laksa bomb dumplings (as seen on Masterchef).
+Order stand-outs like laksa bomb dumplings (as seen on MasterChef).
 Plus roast bone marrow rendang curry and raw kingfish with granita and pineapple salsa.
-The drinks list is a must too.
-Sip on drinks like the kopi negroni – a South East Asian take on this classic cocktail.
-It’s made with clay pot-aged gin, coffee-infused caramel and amaretto.
+The drinks list is a must-try too.
+Sip on drinks like the kopi negroni – a Southeast Asian take on this classic cocktail.
+It’s made with gin, coffee-infused Campari and amaretto.

 Misty Pot